telerik/kendo-ui-core/docs/framework/datasource/crud.md

 The only case when they are not needed is for scenarios when all data fields are of string type and there is no editing.
 Further details about the schema are provided in the [DataSource API documentation](/api/javascript/data/datasource#configuration-schema).

-## CRUD Operations with Local Transport
+## CRUD Operations with Local or Custom Transport

+The information in this section is applicable to scenarios, in which the data is already available on the client, or its retrieval and submitting will be taken care of by the developer.
+In other words, the Kendo UI DataSource will not make any HTTP requests on its own.

 ### Read (Local)